Perspective | He served in the Air Force, and now he sleeps on a D.C. park bench

 “When I first came to the Washington area, I was broken to the point that I didn’t know where I was going,” Anderson says.

 Twice in those early years, she attempted to end her life, she says.
-The second time she flatlined and after she regained consciousness, she recalls a medical staff member telling her, “God ain’t ready for you, and the devil don’t want you.”
+The second time she flatlined, and after she regained consciousness, she recalls a medical staff member telling her, “God ain’t ready for you, and the devil don’t want you.”

 Anderson doesn’t like the word “transgender,” so she describes herself as going “through a transition.”